 C'wealth & Asian Games medals, from World Ranking 1 athletes to World Records, you name it and the Indian Shooting has it all.
 2012 London Olympics has been the most successful outing for the Shooting Team where they won 2 medals with Gagan Narang & Vijay Kumar.
-Joydeep Karmakar came agonizingly close to winning a medal in the final, but had to settle for the 4th place.
-Right now Shooting National Championships witness a record 4000-5000 entries in various events including Para-Shooting categories for differently abled shooters.
+Joydeep Karmakar came agonizingly close to winning a medal in the final but had to settle for the 4th place.
+Right now Shooting National Championships witness a record 6000-7000 entries in various events including Para-Shooting categories for differently-abled shooters.
+Currently, Indian Shooting is RANKED WORLD NUMBER ONE.
 The beauty of this unique sport is its wide spectrum of participants.
 Be it a 10year old boy/girl to Olympic Champion at 72 years! ( Yes, you heard it right).
 Shooter Oscar Swahn of Sweden still has the record.
-You may be very lean, may have some extra pounds, or simply not the athletic type, but there is always a place for you in competitive shooting arena!
-Wearing spects?
+You may be very lean, may have some extra pounds, or simply not the athletic type, but there is always a place for you in the competitive shooting arena!
+Wearing specs?
 No problem at all!
 Arguably the most accepting and no-restriction tag goes with this Universal Sport of accuracy and concentration.
-So if you have a target in life, or want a superb focussing ability, this is your sport where the exercise of mind rules the game...to make you the most accurate person around!
+So if you have a target in life, or want a superb focusing ability, this is your sport where the exercise of mind rules the game...to make you the most accurate person around!
 A SHOOTER.